VasudhaSingh22/BreastCancerDetection/README.md

 - **Accuracy:** The proportion of correctly classified instances out of the total instances.
 - **F1 Score:** The harmonic mean of precision and recall, providing a balance between the two metrics.
 - **Precision:** The proportion of true positive predictions out of the total positive predictions.
+- **Recall:** The proportion of true positive predictions out of all actual positive samples.
 - **Balanced Accuracy:** The average of sensitivity (recall) and specificity, providing a balanced view of the model's performance.

 ## Conclusion: